-- Dean Baker co-director of the Center for Economic and Policy Research and author of a new book, "The End of Loser Liberalism: Making Markets Progressive."
+- Dean Baker Co-director, Center for Economic and Policy Research and blogger, Beat the Press; author of "The End of Loser Liberalism: Making Markets Progressive"

 MS. DIANE REHMThanks for joining us.
 I'm Diane Rehm.
 Three years after the 2008 financial crisis, some things have changed, but not the dismal housing market.
 Foreclosure numbers are, once again, up, prices are down, and American homeowners have lost trillions in wealth.
 Joining me to look at the U.S. housing market, the implications for the overall economy, Kathleen Day, spokesman for the Center for Responsible Lending.
 Dean Baker is co-director of the Center for Economic and Policy Research.